drbitboy/Sclk9P/results/Readme.md

 - ttmodel.py:  Implements the two-parameter time model for DI SCLKs, fits it to the Ground truth data, extrapolates the [DII - DIF] timing difference to TOI, and optionally plots the result.

+- all_scutemp.txt:  Temperature data for DII and DIF

-Refer to the comments in those scripts for their use.
+Refer to the comments in those scripts for their use, and to the Readme.md file in that directory for further information.

 ### Error budget, errors, other subtleties and caveats